+Some H5P types are not accessible.
+You can improve accessibility for any interactive element by creating a text version, and posting it with the activity within the LMS.
+If you're creating / adapting an OER, post a text version of the activity to improve accessibility and usability for Print, PDF and assistive tech users.
 Interactive activities are commonly added to OER using embed codes, and by uploading/adding H5P to Pressbooks.
 These activities provide a much needed break from paragraphs of text, and allow students to check their learning quickly.
 H5P activities can also be downloaded from Pressbooks or sources like the eCampus Ontario H5P studio, and added directly into your learning management system (LMS).

 While these activities are a good example of how resources can be technically accessible, but may still present barriers for access.
-H5P maintains a list of H5P activity types that are technically accessible.
+H5P maintains a list of H5P activity types that are technically accessible (https://documentation.h5p.com/ content/1290410474004879128).
 Review the list and compare to make sure the OER you're requesting is using accessible types, and consider the following suggestions: